Horse Racing in Indiana is big business. It is one of the most popular sports to bet on, not just in Indiana, but across the whole of the US.

 The race track hosts the Indiana Derby every July.
 The Indiana Derby is a Grade III race for three-year-olds, ran on a 1-1/8-mile dirt track with a $500,000 prize pot.

 Not only do they host their own horse racing events, but they also stream live racing all national horse racing events using the TVG network on top of showing all the results from the day’s horse races, eliminating the tedious task of looking up the Saratoga results if you placed a bet for that race track.
+If you want to bet on Horse Racing in IN, then the TVG horse racing betting online is the fastest and easiest way to get your bet down.

 You can place many bets while at the Indiana Grand racetrack.
 These include: